quii/learn-go-with-tests/reading-files.md

 The next requirement is extracting the post's tags.
 If you're following along, I'd recommend trying to implement it yourself before reading on.
 You should now have a good, iterative rhythm and feel confident to extract the next line and parse out the data.

-For brevity, I will not go through the TDD steps, but here's the test for tags.
+For brevity, I will not go through the TDD steps, but here's the test with tags added.

 ```go
 func TestNewBlogPosts(t *testing.T) {